 Children have access to a range of quality texts to support the development of their individual reading skills.
-Children start their reading journey with phonetically decodable texts, moving on to books which are carefully book banded according to the difficulty of the text until they become competent, independent readers.
-They can then choose from a wide variety of books across school.
-Teachers are responsible for ensuring that children are accessing both ebooks and hand held books appropriate to their reading level regularly and to communicate effectively with parents the children's progress through the use of the reading record books.
+Children start their reading journey with Little Wandle phonetically decodable texts, moving on to books which are carefully book banded according to the difficulty of the text until they become competent, independent readers, alongside this the children can choose from a wide variety of books across school.

+Teachers are responsible for ensuring that children are accessing both ebooks and hand-held books appropriate to their reading level regularly and to communicate effectively with parents the children's progress through the use of the reading record books.